 MASV is for filmmakers who need to transfer and ingest large media files entirely over the cloud.
 Up to 15 TB per file.

 As an added bonus, we save all files transferred — regardless of their size — onto our own secure cloud storage for seven days free as an extra redundancy.
-Those seven days can turn into long-term storage for an added fee of $0.10 per GB/month.
+Those seven days can turn into long-term storage space for an added fee of $0.10 per GB/month.

 Data saved in MASV cloud storage maintains folder structure and file formats without the need for compression and can be remotely downloaded at lightning-fast speeds from anywhere on Earth with an internet connection.